Tilogy/tilogy.github.io/README.md

-# Tilozign - Tiffany Sinakhot's Portfolio
+# Tilozign - Tilogy's Portfolio

-This is the personal portfolio website of Tiffany Sinakhot (Tilogy), showcasing her work and professional experience.
+This is the personal portfolio website of Tilogy, showcasing her work and professional experience.

 ## About

 Tilozign is a modern, responsive portfolio website built with Next.js and Tailwind CSS.
-The site features a clean, minimalist design that highlights Tiffany's professional work and skills.
+The site features a clean, minimalist design that highlights Tilogy's professional work and skills.

 ## Features